tangshuang/react-tyshemo-form/README.md

 Easy react form driver based on tyshemo model.

+> react-tyshemo-form is moved into react-tyshemo, you can import Filed component from [react-tyshemo/form](https://github.com/tangshuang/react-tyshemo).

 ## Install

 ```
-npm i react-tyshemo-form react-tyshemo tyshemo
+npm i react-tyshemo-form tyshemo
 ```

-Notice, you should must install `react-tyshemo` and `tyshemo` together.
+Notice, you should must install `tyshemo` together.

 ## Usage